Skip to content

 Best forFinding and fixing vulnerabilitiesAnti-tampering, anti-reversing

-• Supply chain awareness — The 2024 OWASP Mobile Top 10 added supply chain security, and tools are adding third-party SDK analysis.
+• Supply chain risk hit mobile.
+The 2024 OWASP Mobile Top 10 added supply chain security as a new category (OWASP, 2024).
+Tools are catching up with third-party SDK analysis, but it’s still early.

 How to Choose a Mobile Security Tool